Case Management Software Workflow Automation Improves Quality of Care

 We will assume here that the ‘why,’ ‘where,’ and the ‘who’ are already identified, but these too could be clarified and integrated into a more robust workflow automation context.

-Using technology to serve as a background driver of routine processes allows clinical staff to use their skills, training
+Using technology to serve as a background driver of routine processes allows clinical staff to use their skills, training and experience to best effect among the myriad tasks, crises and responsibilities that demand their attention across their case load and work days.

 In this light, the technology they use is valuable in surfacing the key information elements that need attention and ensuring that (agency-approved, prior-) appropriate actions are performed in the timeframes appropriate to the client service delivery context.